TheRealReal/new-relixir/README.md

 # New Relixir [![Build Status](https://travis-ci.org/TheRealReal/new-relixir.svg?branch=master)](https://travis-ci.org/TheRealReal/new-relixir)

+This repository has been archived.

+📚 Archived Status:
+This repository is no longer actively maintained or updated.
+It is being preserved for historical reference or potential future use.
+Issues, pull requests, and contributions are no longer accepted.

+🙏 Thank You:
+We appreciate the contributions and engagement from the community during the active phase of this project.

+Thank you!

 Instrument your Phoenix and Plug applications with New Relic.

 New Relixir currently supports instrumenting bare-bones Plug endpoints, Phoenix